StevenBlack/k7waterfront/topic/StLawrenceRiverBoardTeleconference-2008-03-18.md

 <blockquote>
 <p>I'm not sure how many of you had a chance to listen in to the Teleconference held by the International St Lawrence River Board of Control.
 For those who didn't manage to do so, I thought that there might be some interest in notes from the event, which was very well run and supported.
 <hr>
-<p><strong>Notes from the teleconference held on March 18th, 2008 with a central meeting place in Rochester NY</strong>.
+<p>**Notes from the teleconference held on March 18th, 2008 with a central meeting place in Rochester NY**.
 The Conference opened at 7 pm and closed at 8:25 pm with an expression of appreciation for everyone's interest and attention from the Chairman.
 <p>A total of 37 telephone correspondents listened in to the conference.
 The operator remarked that a particularly large number of subscribers had dialed in from Kingston (testimony to the success of CPS and K7 publicity for the event?)
 <p>The Meeting opened with a briefing from the American alternate chair - speaking to the slide briefing pack provided in advance of the conference.
 <p>Questions then alternated between members of the Rochester audience and telephone subscribers.
 Briefly, they covered the following points  (a couple have been missed):